New Video about the history of Free Radio Berkeley!here!

 Donate to Free Radio Berkeley

-As of January 2014, the Free Radio Berkeley project will be 21 years old.
+As of January 2017, the Free Radio Berkeley project was 24 years old.
 We keep our prices low so that most anyone can afford to have a voice - and offer technical support, classes and training as well.
 In order to continue our efforts to preserve and expand Free Speech on the airwaves through rather difficult economic and political times, your financial support is needed.
 Please make a donation to Free Radio Berkeley.

 Free Radio: How to do it!